 An inclusive week of "hands on" study in the field of church music in which the participants plan, prepare and participate in a wide variety of church services.
-Emphasis is placed on service playing, organ repertoire and console conducting.
-Individual research resulting in a term paper; or the equivalent, is required.
-(Replaces MUCH 502, Church Music Seminar 2; MUCH 505, Organ Repertoire for the Church 2; and MUCH 506, Service Playing and Console Conducting.)
+Emphasis is placed on service playing, organ repertoire and console conducting, Individual research resulting in a term paper, or the equivalent, is required.
 Three credits.